Chirality Amplification and Chiral Segregation in Liquid Crystals: Supplementary Information

 Fig.~S3 shows an inset of the $N=480$ simulation in its final configuration where the chiral layers are the widest.
 We visualize both the nematic director as a sphero-cylinder and the chiral state variable in color.
 The helical arrangement of the director field of the cholesteric is clearly shown, as is the sharp interface between the left- and right-handed cholesteric domains.
 We can also see that there are multiple pitches in each chiral domain, as well as a double-twist structure.

-Fig.~S4 shows a double-logarithmic plot of the chiral susceptibility, $\chi_\eta \sim |T-T_\mathrm{c}|^{-\gamma}$ as a function of the temperature $T -T_\mathrm{c}$ relative to the critical temperature $T_\mathrm{c}/T_{IN} = 0.134$ in the racemic isotropic phase for the case $K/J=0.5$.
+Fig.~S4 shows {two double-logarithmic plots of the chiral susceptibility, $\chi_\eta \sim |T-T_\mathrm{c}|^{-\gamma}$ as a function of the temperature $T -T_\mathrm{c}$ relative to the critical temperature.
+For the left plot, $K/J = 0.5$, yielding critical temperature $T_\mathrm{c}/T_{IN} = 0.134$ which is located in the racemic nematic phase.
 The mean-field exponent of unity from fit of simulation data is shown in green and the fitted exponent is shown in blue.
+The best fit gives a value of $\gamma=1.036\pm 0.029$.
+The right plot shows a similar fit above the critical endpoint, at $k/J = 2.0$ which has a critical temperature $T_\mathrm{c}/T_{IN} = 1.2$.
+The critical exponent $\gamma = 0.933\pm0.025$ is less than unity, suggesting that we cannot make a determination on whether the phase diagram contains a critical endpoint or a tricritical point, as $\gamma$ differs above and below this transition.}

 Here, in Fig.~S5, we continue to show the coarsening behavior of the large, $N=480$ simulation, visualized on the outer layer of chiral domains as shown in Fig.~4 c).
 The most prominent outer face shows that the chiral layer normal is along a body diagonal, while the energetically favorable axis is more complex along other faces such as the top.
 Layers may annihilate at the corners, due to the open boundary conditions allowing them to reduce their surface area easily here.
 This effect can especially be seen between Fig.~S5 b-d).